What IS Mindful Medical Massage Therapy?

 Yogic Stretching versus Muscle Strengthening

-For Another Example, in my view, hands-on, soft tissue therapy goes VERY well with yoga (AKA conscious stretching).
 Yet when a therapist is offering yoga stretching and hands-on muscle work, it’s a more than natural fit to offer some integrated strength training, as well.
 Especially if the yoga and bodywork are closely coordinated with the exercise techniques to produce specific postural / structural balance and resolution of excess stress & tension in the bodymind.

 Yet in my approach, many of my Clients are better served to NOT get involved in any strength training at all in early stages of therapy.
 Strength training can be very detrimental in some cases of high stress, trauma and/or injury.
-In such cases, it is better in the early stages of therapy to focus strictly on relaxation with NO strength training, which contracts muscles instead of relaxing them.
+In such cases, it is better in the early stages of therapy to focus strictly on relaxation with NO strength training, which contracts muscles instead of relaxing them anyway.

 The various modalities can all fit very closely together with mindful medical massage therapy, and use many of the same very basic science principles.
 Yet it is not always a good idea to start all of them right away.